 There are times when being in someone’s wedding isn’t a feasible option for you – whether it’s because your work schedule is flooded, you have too many prior engagements on the horizon, or you simply don’t feel comfortable joining the bridal party.

-Even if the two of you are close, she likely doesn’t desire a ‘maid that can’t perform to the fullest extent.
-If, by chance, you don’t particularly like this woman for one reason or another, we recommend letting her know that you don’t feel comfortable being in the bridal party.
+Even if the two of you are very close, she likely doesn’t desire a bridesmaid that can’t perform to the fullest extent.
+However, if by chance you don’t particularly like this woman for one reason or another, we recommend letting her know that you don’t feel comfortable being in the bridal party in the nicest way possible to avoid her trying to get you to say yes.
 Honesty, within reason, is the best policy.

 Don’t beat around the bush or give her a bunch of “maybes.”
 If you’ve ever planned a wedding or a large event, you’ll understand how frustrating – and, in some cases, destructive – a “possibly” bridesmaid or honor attendant can be.
 It may sound more harsh to say “no” right off the bat, but in the long run, it’ll make things much easier on the bride and the rest of the wedding party.
 She can find another friend right away – or distribute tasks amongst her other ladies if needed.

 In today’s “connected” age, we’re getting better and better at planning weddings from a distance; so, there’s a chance your engaged gal pal lives elsewhere and had a plan to make things work.
 If you’re unable to speak to her in person, try to get her on Skype to explain your reasoning.
 Avoid a long-winded text message and similar methods of communication: if she honored you with the inquiry, she deserves more than a quick email on your lunch break.
 Be kind, and she'll understand – eventually!